Biweekly Mortgage Payments: How Much Interest Can You Really Save?

 Option 2: DIY Biweekly Payments

-2. Schedule Payments: Set up automatic transfers every two weeks through your bank or lender’s site, like on the 1st and 15th.
+2. Schedule Payments: Set automatic transfers every two weeks (e.g., 1st and 15th).

 Key Considerations Before Starting

-Before you jump in, here’s what I’ve learned to watch for when exploring what happens if I make biweekly payments on my mortgage:
+Before you jump in, here’s what to watch for when exploring biweekly payments:

 Frequently Asked Questions About Biweekly Payments